The following take-out containers are NOT recyclable and should be placed in the trash:

 Take-out containers made out of plastic (other than polystyrene) are likely recyclable, although guidelines may vary slightly by city or hauler.
 Please see plastic containers for more information.

 Some take-out containers are made of certified compostable material.
-Take-out containers with the BPI or Cedar Grove symbols are certified compostable and are accepted at the organic waste collection sites for free.
+Take-out containers with the BPI or Cedar Grove symbols are certified compostable and are accepted at the food scraps collection sites for free.